Rabea-alsoliman/PV_assignmentRest/README.md

 To run the project, please use a command line the following:
  - npm start
     - It will run the server at port 3001

+To run the unit test, please use a command line the following:
+ - npm test